x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/permanently-delete-a-mailbox-exchange-2013-help.md

 ## How do you know this worked?

-To verify that you’ve permanently deleted a disconnected mailbox and that it was successfully purged from the Exchange mailbox database, replace _\<DisplayName\>_ with the display name of the mailbox, and run the following commands.
+To verify that you've permanently deleted a disconnected mailbox and that it was successfully purged from the Exchange mailbox database, replace _\<DisplayName\>_ with the display name of the mailbox, and run the following commands.

 ```powershell
 $dbs = Get-MailboxDatabase
 $dbs | foreach {Get-MailboxStatistics -Database $_.DistinguishedName} | where {$_.DisplayName -eq "<DisplayName>"}
 ```

-If you successfully purged the mailbox, the command won’t return any results.
-If the mailbox wasn’t purged, the command will return information about the mailbox.
+If you successfully purged the mailbox, the command won't return any results.
+If the mailbox wasn't purged, the command will return information about the mailbox.